psliwa/PHPPdf/README.markdown

 Basic document structure
 ------------------------

-The library bases pages on an XML format similar to HTML, but this format isn't HTML - some tags are diffrent, interpretation of some attributes is not the as same as in the HTML and CSS standards, adding attributes is also different.
+The library bases pages on an XML format similar to HTML, but this format isn't HTML - some tags are different, interpretation of some attributes is not the as same as in the HTML and CSS standards, adding attributes is also different.

 A simple document has following structure: